 In 1971, Dr. Gerhard Herzberg was awarded the Nobel Prize in Chemistry.
-Herzberg’s Nobel win marked an important moment in Canada’s scientific history and his personal values about the value of science to society are particularly poignant 50 years later.
+Find out more about how Herzberg’s Nobel win marked an important moment in Canada’s history and how his personal journey shaped our views on the values of science.

 2021 marks the 50th anniversary of German-Canadian scientist Dr. Gerhard Herzberg’s Nobel Prize Award in Chemistry.
 The prize was awarded in recognition of “his contributions to the knowledge of electronic structure and geometry of molecules, particularly free radicals.”
 (NSERC) In celebration of this anniversary, Defining Moments Canada, in collaboration with Heritage Canada, the National Research Council of Canada, University of Saskatchewan, and ESRI Canada, is leading a national commemorative and educational project: Herzberg50.

 The Herzberg50 project aims to commemorate Dr. Gerhard Herzberg’s Nobel Prize Award in Chemistry– exploring and learning more about his personal life story and making his scientific research accessible to all readers.
 This story will be told through a bilingual virtual exhibit and a series of articles that will be grounded in six broader themes in Canadian science:

 - The Importance of Canadian Research

 - The Freedom to Study & Explore in Canada

 - The Meaning of Receiving a Nobel Prize